The graduate program is characterized by choice and flexibility. The student assembles a program

 3. All four session courses from the Professional Practice academic area are required and are

 4. Final Studio is a one-semester course and must be completed during the final semester of the program.

 5. Students must complete the equivalent of three semester courses per semester in order to demonstrate

 progress towards graduation.
 (Two session courses equal one semester course.)
 Progress at less than this rate

-without prior written permission of the dean will result in dismissal from the program.
+without prior written permission of the chair will result in dismissal from the program.

 Graduate studios are divided into sections, each of which offers a different topic.

 Students attend a meeting at the beginning of each semester to learn about studio topics, and then indicate

 a first, second and third studio preference.
 Assignments for studios are based on preferences and faculty assessment.

 Assignments are posted the following day.
 Students may register for studio when assignments are completed.